 Previously, Fielkow served as Deputy Commissioner and General Counsel of the Continental Basketball Association, then the official developmental league of the NBA.
 During his tenure with the CBA, Fielkow negotiated new player and referee development agreements with the NBA and helped the Association reach record attendance levels.
 He also introduced and administered several new programs, including a national television agreement with ESPN2, a CBA national radio contract, and a multi-game exhibition series involving former Los Angeles Lakers’ great Magic Johnson.
 Fielkow was also elected to the Board of Directors for USA Basketball.

 During his career, Fielkow has won a host of awards and honors.
 In 2007 he won the New Orleans Anti-Defamation League’s A.I.
-Botnick Torch of Liberty Award, was selected to receive the prestigious 2004 TOP Award (“Ten Outstanding Person”) by the Family Service of Greater New Orleans and in 2003 was awarded the Sanchez to Sanchez to Smith Award by the New Orleans Hispanic Chamber of Commerce.
+Botnick Torch of Liberty Award, was selected to receive the prestigious 2004 TOP Award (“Ten Outstanding Person”) by the Family Service of Greater New Orleans, was awarded in 2003 the Sanchez to Sanchez to Smith Award by the New Orleans Hispanic Chamber of Commerce, and in 2007 presided over Mardi Gras’ Krewe of Pygmalion as King.

 An avid sports fan, Fielkow played tennis on the collegiate level and was selected to the silver-medal winning United States men’s basketball team at the 15th Maccabiah Games in Israel.
 He and his wife, Dr. Susan Fielkow, have three sons, Justin, Michael and Steven, and two daughters, Yana and Svetlana.